Belhoussine/Research-Mutations-SARS-CoV-2-Proteome/README.md

 Customize the script to run one or both of the generated mutant scripts from `proMuteBatch`.
 Then *copy* the script into the proMute build directory.
 Now I know to check the makefile before writing scripts in the `build` directory...

-If you have `time` installed on your system (not the built in shell command, run with `/usr/bin/time`) you can profile the performance of the desired script with
+If you have `time` installed on the system (not the built in shell command, run with `/usr/bin/time`) you can profile the performance of the desired script with

 ```bash
 /usr/bin/time --verbose ./driver.sh